shikha-16/Women-in-Technology/Contributing.md

 Sometimes, a maintainer of an awesome list will ask you to edit your Pull Request before it is included.
 This is normally due to spelling errors or because your PR didn't match the contributing guidelines.

 [Here](https://github.com/RichardLitt/knowledge/blob/master/github/amending-a-commit-guide.md) is a write up on how to change a Pull Request, and the different ways you can do that.

+## Creating and Addressing Issues
+If you have an issue, please go through the existing issues/PRs and see if it has already been/is being addressed.
+If not, you may [create a new issue](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue).
+Please make sure to describe your issue properly.

+You can also contribute by addressing and commenting on issues, providing your suggestions and opinions on them.
+This will help the community grow! :smile: